 Although Erasmus preceded Luther, yet Martin Luther is credited with the praise for "breaking the ice" for the great Protestant Reformation.
 He was a German student, educated for a priest.
 He took opposition to the Pope, denying his supremacy.
 They first split over the selling of Indulgences, that is, buying the remission (?) of sins.
 Luther opposed this, boldly declaring it to be contrary to Scripture.
 When Luther was summoned to appear before the Imperial Diet at Worms, for trial for heresy, he made this time-honored declaration: "I cannot, I will not, retract anything, unless what I have written be shown contrary to Holy Scripture or plain reason, for to act against conscience, is neither safe nor upright.
-Here I stand.
-I cannot do otherwise.
-God help me.
+L stand.I_cannot_do_otherwise.God_help_me.
+Amen."

 Luther translated the Greek New Testament into German.
-He worked out a new order of chui: services, and a new system of church government, and wrote catechisms for the instruction of the common people, and thus defied the Church of Rome, by establishing the Lutheran Church in Germany, in 1525.
+He worked out a new order of chur: services, and a new system of church government, and wrote catachisms for the instruction of the common people, and thus defied the Church of Rome, by establishing the Lutheran Church in Germany, in 1525.

 John Wycliffe of England was popularly called "The Morning Star of the Reformation."
 He believed each Christian may claim immediate dependance upon God, without the medium or intervention of the clergy, and had a right to take the Bible and reason as the foundation of his belief; therefore, he translated the first English version of the Bible, for the common people.
 His influence extended through John Huss to Martin Luther and other reformers.
-Though Wycliffe was condemned to be executed, his execution was, period of about 355 years.
-There was a new in some way, delayed, and he died.
-Several years and burned and his ashes were strewn upon the waters of the River Swift.
+Though Wycliffe was condemned to be executed, his execution was, in some way, delayed, and he died.
+Several years afterwards his enemies had his bones taken up and burned and his ashes were strewn upon the waters of the River Swift.

 John Huss, a Bohemian martyr, who was burned at the stake, transmitted from John Wycliffe to Martin Luther, the torch which kindled the fires of the Protestant Reformation.
-While Huss was burning, he said: "Jesus Christ, Thou Son of the Living God, have mercy upon me!'
+While Huss was burning, he said: "Jesus Christ, Thou Son of the Living God, have mercy upon me!"